emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: Salinity readings at CSUN vs URI (36 range vs 40 psu range..).
 Test batch effect.
 Calibrated with 50 mS/cm solution and then the probe was reading at ~55 when measuring the same solution post-calibration.
 Calibrated to two point 12.9 mS/cm and 1413 uS/cm and the probe was reading 36-37 psu range.
 Closer to what was run at CSUN.
 *Resolution*: We might need to re-measure psu of previous samples done at URI.

+*Issue:* POC-248 titration "NOT OK" from LabX output.
+*Resolution*:

+*Issue*: Address variation in initials and blanks.
+*Resolution*: Cross comparison between initial 1 and 2, across days to see variation, and the same for the blanks.
+More of a reminder to do than an active issue (unless there is larger variation than expected).

 ### Closed Issues

 *Issue*: All September bottles have been processed but there are several blank and initials that we do not have accounted for.
 Cross reference again with those bottles done at CSUN and in-field notes.